 Where Art Comes to Life

-Along with the galleries, Texas Tech University campus, the second largest public art exhibit on a college campus showcases one of the Top 10 Public Art Collections in the Nation, recognized by Public Art Review magazine.
+On the Texas Tech University campus, the second largest public art exhibit on a college campus showcases one of the Top 10 Public Art Collections in the Nation, recognized by Public Art Review magazine.
 See firsthand more than 100 pieces of art scattered throughout the campus.
 You can also view the tour on the new Art Cart or follow the tour by downloading the ArtTreck mobile app.

 There are countless other reasons to visit Lubbock!
 With direct flights from Austin, Dallas, Denver, Las Vegas, Houston and Phoenix, it couldn’t be any easier to experience firsthand why you should #livelovelubbock.